NCAS-CMS/cf-python/docs/source/aggregation_rules.rst

 concatenated along exactly one domain axis, as are the data of their metadata constructs which span that domain axis.

-More than two field constructs are be aggregated by repeated applications of the aggregation algorithm, and aggregations over multiple domain axes are similarly possible.
+More than two field constructs are aggregated by repeated applications of the aggregation algorithm, and aggregations over multiple domain axes are similarly possible.

 ----